WojciechMula/parsing-int-series/README.rst

 Minor:

-* Nate's idea: let consider all non-digit and non-sign chars as separators.
 * Change the way hybrid generator is created (the generator's code is an eyesore).
 * Update inline help in ``benchmark``.
 It'd require redesign of the base class.